 Sarah also has significant experience in the voluntary sector having been a Magistrate on the Cambridge Bench and a board member of local groups such as Cambridge VSO and the Cambridge Humanitarian Centre.
 Most recently she has taken on non-executive roles: as a trustee for United Learning and United Church Schools, as a Chapter Member of Ely Cathedral, as Co-Chair of Cambridge for Europe and as a trustee of The Bell Foundation.

 Sarah is married and has a son and a daughter.

-After attending Lancaster Royal Grammar School, Stuart Westley read Law at Corpus Christi College, Oxford, representing the University at rugby and cricket and achieving a degree.
-After a brief spell as a professional cricketer, he taught mathematics at Framlingham College from 1973 to 1984 where he was also a Housemaster and Director of Studies.
-He has subsequently held leadership roles at Bristol Cathedral School, King William's College, Isle of Man and Haileybury.
-He succeeded Shane Rutter-Jerome as General Secretary of AGBIS in September 2009.
+After attending Lancaster Royal Grammar School, Stuart Westley read Law at Corpus Christi College, University of Oxford, representing the university at rugby and cricket and achieving a degree.
+After a brief spell as a professional cricketer, he taught Mathematics at Framlingham College from 1973 to 1984 where he was also a Housemaster and Director of Studies.
+He has subsequently held the role of Deputy Head at Bristol Cathedral School, Principal at King William's College, Isle of Man, and Master of Haileybury.
+He succeeded Shane Rutter-Jerome as General Secretary of The Association of Governing Bodies of Independent Schools (AGBIS) in September 2009, before retiring in 2016.
 He has been a governor of nine schools and is currently Chairman of Governors of a preparatory school in Hertfordshire.